Installing and Getting Started with the HuBMAP Command Line Transfer

 Using the HuBMAP CLT

-At this point, user should be set up and ready to use the HuBMAP Command Line Transfer tool.
+At this point, you should be set up and ready to use the HuBMAP Command Line Transfer tool.
 Detailed instructions of its usage can be found here.